 Applying forward genetics in T. brucei

 We use a genome-scale RNAi library to identify previously unkown factors that contribute to these areas of trypanosome biology.
-This methodology has previously been used to identify the genes/transcripts required for growth in culture as bloodstream, procyclic or differentiating cells (Alsford et al, Genome Res, 2011 | PDF).
+This methodology has previously been used to identify the genes/transcripts required for growth in culture as bloodstream, procyclic or differentiating cells (Alsford et al, Genome Research, 2011).

 Selective screens, such as the one described above, are only the first stage of the process, and not an end in themselves.
 The roles and contributions of the key proteins identified in each screen are validated using a variety of techniques available in the lab, depending on the character of the protein(s) under investigation.
-These include phenotype analysis following specific stem-loop RNAi or gene deletion, tagged-protein localisation, and over-expression of wild type and mutant proteins, all of which provide insights into protein function.
-All these approaches are enabled by the suite of molecular tools that we have in the lab (these are freely available to the wider T. brucei research community on request).
+These include phenotypic analysis following specific stem-loop RNAi or gene deletion, tagged-protein localisation, and over-expression of wild type and mutant proteins, all of which provide insights into protein function.
+All these approaches are enabled by the suite of molecular tools that we have in the lab (these are freely available to the wider T. brucei research community on request)